|

 from?

-a woman, newly married to a man who turns out to be irresponsible, and now
+woman, newly married to a man who turns out to be irresponsible; she is now

-despairingly pregnant with a child she doesnt want.
-Right in the womb
+despairingly pregnant with a child she, or her husband, doesn’t want.
+Right

-that developing fetus will be infected psychologically with the
+in the womb that developing fetus will be infected

-belief that It would be better if you were dead.
+psychologically with the belief that It would be better if you were

-is too emotionally immature to attend to an infants needs.
+is too emotionally immature to be attentive to her infants needs.
 As that

 infant struggles with the dark terror of its neglect, it will be